 Do you need help to care for your own feet or would like to know more about how to help a relative or friend with their footcare?

 There are a small number of voluntary groups and charities that provide nail cutting services in local community settings.
-Please click on the Personal Footcare Leaflet for information on how to contact these services.
+Details of these will be added here very soon

-NHSGGC Podiatry can offer foot care workshops and learning sessions to help people and their carers.
 Watch this interview with Bridie (aged 87).
 This is her experience of the attending a workshop on ‘how to look after your feet’ and some of the things she learned.

 If you have any questions or concerns please get in touch with your podiatrist or healthcare professional.
+Details on how to contact are on the main page

 Diabetes: Low Risk